 A fine example can be taken of the Dutch technology company Philips who introduced the concept of “Yellow Pages” listing of domain experts on its intranet where one can just type the specific domain and within seconds the system will fetch you the domain experts in Philips across the globe who has the expertise on the queried topic.

-Another example of knowledge management practices can be learned from auto majors such as Volkswagen and Toyota who promote mass level internal employee exchange policies for longer duration training in existing factories before commissioning the new assembly line to ensure finely tuned production systems in the new facilities.
+Another example of ISO 9001:2015 knowledge management practices can be learned from automotive majors such as Volkswagen and Toyota who promote mass level internal employee exchange policies for longer duration training in existing factories before commissioning the new assembly line to ensure finely tuned production systems in the new facilities.

-However, be mindful that the ‘need’ for knowledge and its management varies under contextual conditions of an organization such as its scope, industry and other influencing factors hence the QMS implementers and the auditors can narrow down their choices and approach in their respective areas in consideration with the context of the organization.
+However, be mindful that the ‘need’ for knowledge management in ISO 9001:2015 varies under contextual conditions of an organization such as its scope, industry and other influencing factors hence the QMS implementers and the auditors can narrow down their choices and approach in their respective areas in consideration with the context of the organization.

-So, to comply with this new requirement of organizational knowledge in the revised standard, the organizations can formulate its knowledge management framework with below in mind:
+So, to comply with this new requirement of organizational knowledge in ISO 9001:2015 revised standard, the organizations can formulate its knowledge management framework with below in mind:

 - It’s better if Leadership can come up with an in-house Knowledge Management Policy with their expectations, setting up accountabilities and commitment for the time and resource needed to manage knowledge within the organization.